Can't Find the Answer? Ask Us HERE!

 What's the Best Primer for Hard Plastics?

-Primers designed for soft plastic can typically be used on hard plastics as their formulations make them conducive to bonding strongly with hard and soft plastics.
-But they may not be the ideal choice.
+Primers designed for soft plastic can typically be used on hard plastics, but they may not be the ideal choice.
 Flexible primers are designed to handle movement and stress, so they may not provide the same hard, durable finish as a dedicated hard plastic primer.

 Fusion SEP - Self-Etching Primer - Inter-Coat Primer - Bare Metal Primer